-Klaudia Brix took up her current position as Professor of Cell Biology in 2002 and is the SPC (Study Program Chair) of BCCB, the third largest Major at Jacobs University.
+Klaudia Brix took up her current position as Professor of Cell Biology in 2002 and is the SPC (Study Program Chair) of BCCB at Constructor University.
 Her teaching activities in BCCB and MCCB comprise molecular cell biology, biomedicine, and chemical biology, and she chairs the exchange with the NYU-SURP program.
-She is convinced that early research involvement of our students is more than (just) a USP of Jacobs University.
+She is convinced that early research involvement of our students is more than (just) a USP of Constructor University.

 Klaudia Brix was Chair of the 2012 Gordon Research Conference (GRC) on Proteolytic Enzymes and Their Inhibitors and of the 2018 GRC on Protein Processing, Trafficking, and Secretion.
-She was Co-Coordinator of the Germany-wide, DFGfunded priority program "Thyroid Trans Act" from 2012 to 2019, and is currently a Member of the Core Group of the EU-COST action ProteoCure.
+She was Co-Coordinator of the Germany-wide, DFG-funded priority program "Thyroid Trans Act" from 2012 to 2019, and is currently a Member of the Core Group of the EU-COST action ProteoCure.

 Klaudia Brix is an expert in molecular biomedicine and quantitative cell biology.
 Her group's work specializes on the significance of proteolysis in epithelial organs and is well-connected with the research activities of the life scientists and chemists at the School of Science.
-Research topics comprise protein trafficking in eukaryotic cells, significance of cysteine cathepsin and kallikrein proteases in health and disease, primary cilia, SARS-CoV-2 Spike protein interactions with host cells, neuron interactions with glial cells in the hippocampus and the Choroid plexus, intestine mucosal models, and auto-regulation of thyroid gland functions.
+Research topics comprise protein trafficking in eukaryotic cells, significance of cysteine cathepsin and kallikrein proteases in health and disease, primary cilia, SARS-CoV-2 Spike protein interactions with host cells, intestine mucosal models, and auto-regulation of thyroid gland functions.